usa85/GISCompany/README.md

 # GISCompany
-A company that produces maps and big data analysis for buiness.
+A start up company that produces maps and big data analysis for buiness.
+Website is just the intro-site for the company for the time being.